Bed Bugs and Black Skin

 We live in a global world, and that means the bed bug infestation that started in Paris is more than likely already in your country, city and town.

-Bed bugs can live on clothing, bedding and furniture for up to six months, so is pretty much inevitable that you or someone you know will be bitten by a bug in the very near future; so what do you do?
+Bed bugs can live on clothing, bedding, and furniture for up to six months, so it is pretty much inevitable that you or someone you know will be bitten by a bug in the very near future.
+So what do you do?

-Bed bug bites tend to happen on exposed areas whilst you’re asleep - face, neck, arms and legs are vulnerable.
-T
+Bed bug bites tend to happen on exposed areas while you’re asleep—your face, neck, arms, and legs are vulnerable.

 Typically a bed bug bite is usually red, itchy, and can appear in clusters or in a line on the skin.
 However, bed bug bites on Black and brown skin may not always show up angry and bright red, rather the skin can look purplish, flush a deeper brown or very dark red.